Bithyakter/Object-Oriented-Programming-Using-CSharp/README.md

 	  *Constructor can be Overloaded

     ===============================Inheritance==============================

       Inheritance is a process of inheriting the properties and behaviour of existing class into New class.
       SYNTAX :
           class <Parent Class>
               {
                   //variables or Method
               }
           class <child class>:<parent class>
               {
                   ///variables or Method
               }

-       Method Hiding:
-            *  Use the 'new' keyword to hide a base class members.
-            *  Also you can use the 'base' keyword to call the hidden base class members.
+      1. Single Inheritance > Only One Parent class and Child Class
+      2. Multilevel >
+      3. Hierarchical > One parent class bt more than child class
+      4. Multiple > Not Possible
+      5. Hybrid > Not Possible
+          //Single Inheritance  //Multilevel          //Hierarchical
+          Class A               Class A               Class A
+           {                     {                      {
+           }                     }                      }
+          Class B:A             Class B:A              Class B:A
+            {                    {                      {
+            }                    }                      }
+                                Class C:B               Class B:A
+                                 {                        {
+                                 }                        }

     ===============================Polymorphism===============================